oopsmonk/documentation/getting-started/1.5/networks/overview.md

 In the current IOTA networks, nodes rely on the Coordinator to reach a consensus, therefore each one is hard-coded with the address of a Coordinator.
 Nodes use this address to validate the Coordinator's signatures in milestones.

 :::info:
 The Coordinator is temporary.
-The IOTA Foundation is working on a project to remove the Coordinator and from the network: [Coordicide](https://coordicide.iota.org/post-coordinator).
+After Chrysalis is completed, we will transition into removing the Coordinator: [Coordicide](https://coordicide.iota.org/post-coordinator).
 :::

 ## Next steps